pdjr-ha/pdjr-schematic-card/README.md

 # pdjr-schematic-card

-pdjr-schematic-card is a lovelace card for Home Assistant which updates SVG images by applying changes to image components in response to state changes on associated Home Assistant entities.
+**pdjr-schematic-card** is a Lovelace card for Home Assistant which dynamically updates SVG images in response to state changes on Home Assistant entities.

 ## YAML configuration
 ```
 type: custom:pdjr-schematic-card
 id: home_assistant_entity_identifier
+title:
 image: path_to_svg_document
 stylesheet: path_to_css_stylesheet
 groups: